jcourt99/School_District_Analysis/README.md

 ### How is the district summary affected?

-After removing the ninth-grade scores, the district summary was not affected per the results shown below.
+After removing the 461 ninth-grade scores, the district summary was affected very slightly per the results shown below.
+The passing math percentage dropped by 0.1%, the passing reading percentage dropped by 0.1%, and the overall passing percentage dropped by 0.2%.

 The first analysis district summary gave these results:
 ![1st District Summary](https://github.com/jcourt99/School_District_Analysis/blob/main/Resources/District_Summary1a.PNG)